Member-only content is available on this page. Please log in to view this content.

 Implementing Research Data Management Policies Across Europe: Experiences from Science Europe Member Organisations

+Does your organisation want to develop requirements for data management plans (DMPs) or update existing ones?
 Take a look at our latest publication to find out how to do so in three steps.

-Based on their experiences, this publication features their approaches in developing and implementing DMP requirements.
-It explores challenges met by researchers, their home institutions and the funding organisations, both during and after implementation of the new policies, and provides examples on how researchers can be supported in their RDM efforts.Download resource
+In January 2019, Science Europe released its ‘Practical Guide to the International Alignment of Research Data Management’ which has been taken up by numerous Science Europe Member Organisations.
+Based on their experiences, this publication features their approaches in developing and implementing data management plan (DMP) requirements.
+It explores challenges met by researchers, their home institutions and funding organisations, both during and after implementation of the new policies, and provides examples on how researchers can be supported in their RDM efforts.Download resource